pivotal/docs-tap/tap-gui/database.hbs.md

 # Configure the Tanzu Application Platform GUI database

-The Tanzu Application Platform GUI catalog allows for two approaches for storing catalog information:
+The Tanzu Application Platform GUI (commonly called TAP GUI) catalog gives you two approaches for storing catalog information:

 - **In-memory database:**

   The default option uses an in-memory database and is suitable for test and development scenarios only.
   The in-memory database reads the catalog data from Git URLs that you write in `tap-values.yaml`.